cdk8s-team/cdk8s/docs/getting-started.md

             # its a little confusing at first glance, but this is an inherent aspect of the constructs
             # programming model, and you will encounter it many times.
             # you can still perform an assignment of course, if you need to access
-            # atrtibutes of the resource in other parts of the code.
+            # attributes of the resource in other parts of the code.

             k8s.KubeService(self, 'service',
                         spec=k8s.ServiceSpec(